 - STRIP N identifies the fader strip.
-Note that main fader strips are marked as MAIN N.

-- Layer 2 Controls:

-- o SEL LAY 2 the select (SEL) button.

-- Channel Name always displayed.

-- Channel Name/User Label/Source Label this label is switched by the LABEL buttons on the Access/Assign pop-up window.
+Note that main fader strips are marked as MAIN N. - Layer 2 Controls (Upper row): - SEL the fader select (SEL) button. - Mute the fader MUTE button. - Level in dB the fader level, with + and level adjust buttons. - Channel Name/User Label/Source Label this label is switched by the LABEL buttons on the Access/Assign pop-up window. - Layer 1 Controls (Lower row) as above, but level can be adjusted using the on-screen fader.

-- o Main Level (dB) the fader level.

-- Layer 1 Controls as above but for layer 1.